centic9/headset-charge-indicator/README.md

 at least fetching battery information are supported here as well, other functionality will work if the headset supports it.

+## Supported Desktop Envrionemnts

+The tool uses Python Bindings for the GNOME appindicator functionality.
+So it is mainly supported on this desktop environment.

+However some other Desktop environments have some support for appindicators, so it might be possible to run this tool on other desktop environments as well.

+Currently known behavior/support:

+* Cinnamon: Seems to work, but percentage is not displayed as part of the indicator-icon

+Please let me know via an issue if you successfully run it on another desktop environment!

 ## Debugging

 The python application will print out some information to standard-output which may give some